Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool updates file timestamps or creates empty files if they don't exist.
-It uses specific verbs (update/create) and resources (file timestamps/files).
-It distinguishes itself from siblings 'mkdir' and 'truncate' by explicitly stating what it does not do.
+The description clearly states the tool updates file timestamps or creates empty files, which is specific and distinct from siblings like 'mkdir' and 'truncate'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.